 To cap off this mammoth post, here are some of my mental models for handling failure.

 1 - Imagine it as a training montage.
 You know those scenes in countless films where we see the hero go from hapless loser to cool superhero?
 My favorite is from Mulan.
 After much struggle and practice, she climbs a tall pole and impresses everyone.
 I like to picture myself in one of those whenever I suck at something.
 I imagine a time lapse of me writing at my desk, culminating in me publishing my first book.
 With a lot of scrunching up paper and swearing.
-It is a powerful visualisation.
+It is a powerful visualization.
 I also use this when revising for exams or exercising.
 Mulan falling off the pole was the necessary initial step towards her climbing it.
 If she can do that, I can finish this essay and reach the stretch goals I am working towards.
 The basic stuff (like, you know, getting out of bed) doesn't even make it into Mulan's training montage, so it shouldn't be part of mine.

-2 - Expose myself to it until it looses it's meaning.
+2 - Expose myself to it until it loses its meaning.
 I was VERY unpopular at school.
 Unpopular enough to have chairs thrown at me, my work torn up and my books spat on.
 My means of handling it was to record insults and snide comments.
 I would then reread them again and again.
 Before long, those words lost their capacity to hurt me.
 I reclaimed control over my my responses.
-In the words of Scroobius Pip, in the end they are just words, you give them power when you cower.
+In the words of Scroobius Pip, in the end, they are just words, you give them power when you cower.
 Failure is just a word.
 It is something subjective.
 Are the failures I have mentioned here really that?
 Who knows.
 It's up to me (and you) to decide.

 3 - Eradicate all traces of it and move on.
 This was the advice my older brother gave me once and it has stuck with ever since.
 Sometimes I don't want to accept or rework.
 Sometimes I just need to forget and move on.
 In the words of Rev. William L. Swig, 'Fail early and get it all over with.
 You learn to breathe again when you embrace failure as a part of life, not as the determining moment of life.'
 Failure doesn't always mean anywhere near as much as we imagine.